granth2023/NandaApp/README.md

 Continuous Learning and Adaptation
 Model Retraining: Regularly update the machine learning models with new data to reflect evolving user preferences and behaviors.
 This might involve automated pipelines for periodic retraining and deployment.
 A/B Testing: Continuously test algorithm changes with subsets of users to measure impact on user satisfaction and engagement.
 Use these insights to iterate on and improve the algorithms.

+Process:

+identify the core features -

+define the algorithimic goals

+then we would do model definition and set up strucutres that allow for filtering, real time messaging

+-- come up with algorithimic outcomes that are reflected in design interfaces -- lists of matches, recommendations, chat interfaces.

+-- testing testing testing

+concept and planning - 1-2 weeks
+backend set up -4 weeks
+front end  6 weeks
+testing - 3 weeks
+iteration and enhancment - 8 weeks
+final testing - 3 weeks
+launch and post luaunch 1-2 weeks

+7 months